microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 ## API Functionality

 The `SharedMap` object provides a number of functions to allow you to edit the key/value pairs stored on the object.
 As stated earlier, these are intended to match the `Map` API.
 However, the keys used in `SharedMap` must be strings.
-Each edit will also trigger a `valueChanged` event which we will discuss in the **Events** section below.
+Each edit will also trigger a `valueChanged` event which will be discussed in the **Events** section below.

 - `set(key, value)` - Used for updating the value stored at `key` with the new provided value
 - `get(key)` - Returns the latest value stored on the key or `undefined` if it does not exist